getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Returns**: URL that media attachment can be accessed by.

-Convert the rowpath value for a media attachment (e.g. uriFragment) field into a url by which it can be accessed.
+Convert the rowpath value for a media attachment (For example, uriFragment) field into a url by which it can be accessed.

 isString
 -----------------------